Crescent Moon Pose for Kids: A 3-Step Fix for Posture, Focus, and Calm

 I sit with groups of eight-year-olds every week, and I watch screens pull their shoulders forward and their minds away from the room.
 You probably see the same thing at home: devices everywhere, energy nowhere.

-The “crescent moon pose for kids” provides you with an easy countermove.
+The “crescent moon pose for kids” offers an easy countermove.
 The side body is opened, developing joints are stabilized, and a brief pause for air is encouraged.
 According to research, less than two-thirds of kids get 60 minutes of activity each day, and the percentage declines as screen time increases.
-The purpose of this book is to help you transform a single yoga pose into a regular routine.
+The purpose of this book is to help you transform a single yoga pose into a routine.

 Modern Habits Tip the Body Off-Balance